yardsale8/tenure-portfolio/content/criterion1/course_development.md

 #### More on Student Evaluations

 I place a lot of value on feedback from student evaluations.
-I have examples of how I incorporate and respond to student feedback is illustrated throughout the portfolio, for example, in the in-depth evaluation of student feedback related to the flipped classroom in [the section building student-centered curricula]({{<ref "/criterion4/student_centered.md">}}).
+I have provided examples of how I incorporate and respond to student feedback throughout the portfolio, for example in the in-depth evaluation of student feedback related to the flipped classroom in [the section building student-centered curricula]({{<ref "/criterion4/student_centered.md">}}).